Rookie Cam Thomas could give the Brooklyn Nets yet another elite scorer

 Barclays Center will be the home to a lot of buckets this coming NBA season — and it won't just be due to the fact that Kevin Durant, James Harden and Kyrie Irving are employed by the Brooklyn Nets.

-Those three form the most offensively-gifted three-headed monster in the NBA.
-But it's the combination of that trio, along with a rookie who somehow fell into Brooklyn's lap with the No. 27 overall pick in the 2021 NBA Draft, that could be too much for opposing teams.
+Those three form the most offensively gifted three-headed monster in the NBA.
+But it's the combination of that trio and a rookie who somehow fell into Brooklyn's lap with the 27th overall pick in the 2021 NBA Draft that could be too much for opposing teams.

 Introducing shooting guard Cam Thomas from LSU.